 Storage and security of personal information

 We take the security of the personal information we hold seriously.
-All Consilium Technology staff handle personal information sensitively and in accordance with the APPs.
+All Consilium Technology staff handle personal information sensitively and in accordance with our obligations under the APPs or the GDPR (if applicable).

 We take all reasonable steps to protect the personal information we hold from misuse, interference and loss; and from unauthorised access, modification or disclosure.
 These steps include using electronic and physical security measures, including password protected software and hardware.